gmvoit/just-the-docs/extensions/MultiphaseGas.md

          alt="Multiphase_CGM">
 </figure>

 An evolving **ExpCGM** atmospheric model cannot realistically represent all of these channels.
-The key questions to consider when deciding the most important ones to represent are therefore:
+The key questions to consider when selecting the most important ones to represent are therefore:

 1. Which channels dominate the atmosphere's overall radiative energy loss rate $\dot{E}\_{\rm rad}$?
-2. Which channels feed the most gas into the central galaxy and therefore determine the rate $\dot{E}\_{\rm fb}$ at which feedback adds energy to the atmosphere?
+2. Which channels feed the most gas into the central galaxy, therefore determining $\dot{M}\_{\rm in}$ and the rate $\dot{E}\_{\rm fb}$ at which feedback adds energy to the atmosphere?

 {: .note}
-In the figure, TRML stands for *turbulent radiative mixing layers*.
+In the figure, TRML stands for *turbulent radiative mixing layers*, in which mixing of hot gas and cool gas produces gas at intermediate temperatures that can radiate energy much more rapidly than the unmixed hot and cool gas.
+Including the contribution of those mixing layers to $\dot{E}\_{\rm rad}$ requires an algorithm specifying how their contribution to the mean specific cooling rate $\langle \rho \Lambda_\rho \rangle$ depends on $f_{\rm cool}$, $\sigma_{\rm 1D,hot}$, $\sigma_{\rm 1D,cool}$, and $T$.

 ### Condensation

 Consider first the timescale on which cooling converts hot gas into cool gas in an atmosphere with $t_{\rm cool} \ll f_{\rm th} t_{\rm diss}$.
-In a multiphase atmosphere with a mean mass density $\bar{\rho}$, the cooling time for *just the hot component* becomes
+In a multiphase atmosphere with a mean mass density $\bar{\rho},$ the cooling time for *just the hot component* becomes
   $$t_{\rm cool} = \left( \frac {3 kT} {2 \mu m_p} \right) \frac {1} { (1 - f_{\rm cool}) \bar{\rho} \Lambda_\rho (T)}$$
 Mass transfer from the hot phase to the cool phase while $\bar{\rho}$ remains constant therefore causes the hot-gas cooling time to rise and slows this particular channel for mass exchange, which asymptotically abates as $t_{\rm cool}$ approaches the universe's age.

 {: .note}
 The abatement of condensation in a multiphase galactic atmosphere was notably emphasized by Maller & Bullock (2004).
 It places an upper limit on the value of $f_{\rm cool}$ acheivable through condensation and ensures that at least some volume-filling hot gas remains in a condensing atmosphere.

-In the **ExpCGM** framework, mass exchange through this cooling channel can come into equilibrium before the cooling time exceeds the universe's age.
-The atmosphere's overall thermal support fraction evolves according to
+In the **ExpCGM** framework, it is possible for mass exchange through the condensation channel to come into equilibrium before the atmosphere's cooling time exceeds the universe's age.
+That is because the atmosphere's overall thermal support fraction evolves according to
   $$\frac {d f_{\rm th}} {dt} = \frac {1 - f_{\rm th}} {t_{\rm diss}} - \frac {(1 - f_{\rm th}) f_{\rm th}} {t_{\rm cool}} + \frac {(f_{\rm in,th} - f_{\rm th})} {t_{\rm in}}$$
-(see the [Essentials](Essentials) page for a derivation of this equation and the definitions of its parameters).
-Cooling transfers gas from the hot phase to the cool phase until
+(See the [Essentials](Essentials) page for a derivation of this equation and the definitions of its parameters).
+Cooling transfers gas from the hot phase to the cool phase until thermalization of the atmosphere's support energy reaches its equilibrium value:

 <p>
   $$f_{\rm th} = \frac {t_{\rm cool}} {t_{\rm diss}}\left[ 1 +  \left( \frac {f_{\rm in,th} - f_{\rm th}}{1 - f_{\rm th}} \right)\frac {t_{\rm diss}} {t_{\rm in}} \right]$$
 </p>

-because the thermal support fraction $f_{\rm th}$ then stabilizes on a timescale $\sim t_{\rm diss}$.
-The hot component in this state of balance radiates thermal energy at a rate that matches the total thermal energy input entering the atmosphere both directly, from sources of thermal energy, and indirectly, through dissipation of kinetic energy input.
+The thermal support fraction $f_{\rm th}$ consequently can stabilize on a timescale $\sim t_{\rm diss}$.
+The hot component in this equilibrium state radiates thermal energy at a rate that matches the total thermal energy input entering the atmosphere both directly, from sources of thermal energy, and indirectly, through dissipation of non-thermal energy input.

 ### Turbulent Heating